HIV/AIDS in Australia: History

+1980s–1990s

-The first Australian case occurred in 1981: the patient was a 72 year old man who died in September that year.
+The first Australian case occurred in 1981: the patient was a 72-year-old man who died in September that year.
 However, the case was only diagnosed retrospectively in 1994.

-Until then, the first reported case was a 27 year old New York resident on a working holiday, who was diagnosed in Sydney in October 1982.
+Until then, the first reported case was a 27-year-old New York resident on a working holiday, who was diagnosed in Sydney in October 1982.

 In May 1983, Sixty Minutes, a then highly-popular television current affairs programme that was broadcast on a national free network, Channel 9, featured a 15 minute report The AIDS Mystery.
 As the first significant media account in the country, the programme's large audience reach caused it to have wide impact.
 The first reported death in Australia from HIV/AIDS was reported in Melbourne in July 1983.

-Spurred to action both by the emergence of the disease amongst their social networks and by public hysteria and vilification, gay & lesbian, people who use drugs illicitly and sex worker communities and organisations were instrumental in the respective rapid creation of AIDS councils, Drug User Organisations (DUOs), sex worker organisations and positive people's groups.
-The AIDS councils were formed in South Australia, Victoria and Western Australia in 1983, and in New South Wales, Queensland, Tasmania and the Australian Capital Territory in 1985.
+Spurred to action both by the emergence of the disease amongst their social networks and by public hysteria and vilification, gay and lesbian, people who use drugs illicitly, and sex worker communities and organisations were instrumental in the respective rapid creation of AIDS councils, Drug User Organisations (DUOs), sex worker organisations, and positive people's groups.
+The AIDS councils were formed in South Australia, Victoria, and Western Australia in 1983, and in New South Wales, Queensland, Tasmania, and the Australian Capital Territory in 1985.
+The Victorian Aids Council (VAC) was headed by South Australian activist and community leader Jim Hyde from 1990 until 1994, who had been a co-founder of the AIDS Council of South Australia, and remained an active board member of VAC until his death in 2018.
 The peer-based DUOs were first founded between 1985 and 1992 to prevent the transmission of HIV among people who injected drugs illicitly.